-- Remember to write your changed dream like it is happening right now. - Use all your senses (smell, touch, taste, feel, hear), and use as many details as possible.
+- Remember to write your changed dream like it is happening right now. - Use all of your senses (smell, touch, taste, feel, hear), and use as many details as possible.

 SUDS Rating: How tense/upset do you feel before writing out the rescripted dream (0-100)?
-You can use this space below to write out your new dream:

 Nice work!

 SUDS Rating: How tense/upset do you feel after writing out the rescripted dream (0-100)?

+1